 - A commitment to an urgent transition away from fossil fuel based economy, phasing in 100% safe, appropriate, renewable energy immediately in developed countries and across corporate industry, including providing adequate means of implementation to support just transitions in developing countries;

-- Gender equality, human rights, and the rights of indigenous peoples to be fully respected in all climate action;
+- Gender equality, human rights, and the rights of Indigenous Peoples to be fully respected in all climate action, and gender just climate solutions to be supported and scaled;